Bioconductor/BBS/Doc/BBSoptions.md

         AlertOn: malbec1.ERROR, mac.WARNINGS

-- AlertTo specifies who to send the alert message to.
+- AlertTo specifies who should receive the alert message.

   The default value is the email address of the Maintainer found in the DESCRIPTION file of the package.
 More than one address can be